WICG/historical-paymentrequest/explainer.md

 **User-Agent:** Acts as a selection agent for various user-installed payment instruments.
 Handles payment instrument selection and may handle address selection and input.
 Responsible for passing transaction details between merchant and payment instrument.

-**Payment Instrument:** Fulfills a paymentRequest by passing back data a merchant can use to either finalize a transaction or prove a transaction has already been completed.
+**Payment Instrument:** Fulfills a paymentRequest and passes back data a merchant can use to either finalize a transaction or prove a transaction has already been completed.

 ### Basic Flow